Azizbt121/Monte-carlo-/README.md

 ## Usage.

 ### Running the Simulation
-To run the simulation, execute the following code:
+To run the simulation, change the number of simulations:

 nombre_simulations = 1000
-monte_carlo_blackjack(nombre_simulations)